richardhenyash/artofnht/README.md

 The carousels feature 1 image panel on small displays, 2 image panels on medium displays and 3 image panels on large displays.
 The carousel controls are subtly designed and are located under the images so as not to detract from the art, which is the focus of the website.
 The carousels have been set as static (the user has to select left or right to move the images on) as we feel this will improve the user experience.
-The carousel images pop out into modals which include an image title if selected:
+The carousel images pop out into [Modals](./assets/testing/image-modals) which include image title and medium if selected:
 <img src="./assets/testing/gallery-page/gallery-page-2.png" style="margin: 15px; width:250px;">
 <img src="./assets/testing/image-modals/image-modal-gallery-page-4.png" style="margin: 15px; width:250px;">